joshhornby/joshhornby.github.io/_drafts/2025-06-02-composable-first-reusable-forever.md

 ## Enter Event-Driven Architecture

 If APIs define *what* can be composed, Event-Driven Architecture (EDA) defines *how fast* compositions form.
-An immutable stream like **OrderPlaced** turns into connective tissue: publish once, and a dozen teams can subscribe without a calendar invite.
+An immutable stream like **OrderCreated** turns into connective tissue: publish once, and a dozen teams can subscribe without a calendar invite.
 EDA lets new capabilities assemble at the speed of configuration, not negotiation, and that's the purest real-world expression of composability I've seen.

-In practice, the durability of an event's *name* does more for reuse than the durability of its *schema*.
-When we renamed `invoice_generated` to `InvoiceGenerated`, the subscriptions doubled within a sprint.
-Folks trusted a domain-centric noun; no one trusted a pointer to Finance's internal model.

 ## Funding the Backbone